cloudmesh/classes/_sources/i524/technologies.rst.txt

         integrated with Microsoft Azure cloud platform and available in platform-as-a-service mode.

-     It is explained that technical architecture of SQL Server in OLTP(online transaction processing), hybrid cloud and business intelligence modes :cite:`book-sqlserver`.
+     In the book :cite:`book-sqlserver`, the technical architecture of SQL Server in OLTP(online transaction processing), hybrid cloud and business intelligence modes is explained in detail.